alexolivas/django-rest-starter/README.md

 -------
 # Pre Requisites
+Before getting started with this django project its recommended that you create a virtual environment and setup your development database.

+## Virtual Environments
 It is recommended that you create a virtual environment to install the project's dependencies without having to worry about clashing dependencies with other python projects.

 If you haven't installed virtualenv do so via pip